 Advanced Wound Care

-Nacogdoches Medical Center offers hyperbaric oxygen therapy, or HBOT, which refers to intermittent treatment of the entire body with 100-percent oxygen at greater than normal atmospheric pressures, using a specialized chamber.
+Nacogdoches Medical Center and Nacogdoches Medical Partners offer hyperbaric oxygen therapy (HBOT) which refers to intermittent treatment of the entire body with 100-percent oxygen at greater than normal atmospheric pressures, using a specialized chamber.
 The chamber pressure is usually two and one-half to three times greater than normal air pressure, thereby forcing more oxygen into the blood and throughout the body.
 One of the major benefits is wound healing.

 In addition to wound therapy, scientific evidence shows HBOT treats a number of other conditions.
 The Committee on Hyperbaric Oxygen Therapy of the Undersea and Hyperbaric Medicine recommends it for treatment of: